consolejockey/GoSFV/README.md

 # GoSFV

-GoSFV is a fast, simple, and OS-independent command-line tool designed for the swift verification of .SFV and their respective verification files.
+GoSFV is a fast, simple, and OS-independent command-line tool designed for the swift verification of file integrity through *SimpleFileVerification*.
 Written entirely in Go, it offers reliability and speed in one package.

 ## Usage
 After [installing Go](https://go.dev/dl/), you can easily compile the Go source code using the following command: